sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Armored Stealth

 Also at 3rd level, you gain proficiency in Stealth.
-During a long rest, you can customize even the heaviest suit of armor to make sure it doesnít hinder your abilities.
+During a long rest, you can customize even the heaviest suit of armor to make sure it doesn√≠t hinder your abilities.
 If you do so, that piece of armor does not give you disadvantage on Stealth checks.
 Any other creature wearing that same suit of armor still suffers disadvantage on Stealth checks as normal.

 Clean Kills